Why Women Blame Their Husbands for Everything (And What’s Really Going On)

 A Realistic Scenario

-A small argument about money turns into: “You never cared about me.
+A small argument about expenses lead Kavita to say, “You never cared about me.
 You ruined my youth.
 You spoiled my life.”

 This is not exaggeration—it is stored pain speaking all at once.